Search

 Individual Risks and the Macroeconomy – IRMAC

 Labor income risks, namely unemployent risk and wage risk, are a major concern for many workers, essentially because they are imperfectly insured (that is, insurance markets against idiosyncratic labor-income shocks are “incomplete”).
-As a result, those risks generate significant ex post inequalitie
+As a result, those risks generate significant ex post inequ

 Social innovation dynamics in Medtech Ecosystems – DYNSANTE